kuritka/service-discovery-simple/README.md

 bump docker version to the latest and install local [k3d](https://k3d.io/).
-Certificate manager generates self-signed certificate `*.example.com` the transfered data is still sent encrypted, but `curl https://...` will require `-k/--insecure` argument which will "only make" curl skip certificate validation, it will not turn off SSL all together. depending on browser you will need to skip [NET::ERR_CERT_INVALID](https://www.pandasecurity.com/en/mediacenter/panda-security/your-connection-is-not-private/) error.
+Certificate manager generates self-signed certificate `*.example.com` the transfered data is still sent encrypted, but `curl https://...` will require `-k/--insecure` argument which will "only make" curl skip certificate validation, it will not turn off SSL all together. depending on a browser you will need to skip [NET::ERR_CERT_INVALID](https://www.pandasecurity.com/en/mediacenter/panda-security/your-connection-is-not-private/) error.
 ```